 Lyell and Longford’s 13th collaboration in seven years is a proto-feminist moral melodrama of sexual exploitation, female suffrage and revenge highlighting the unequal fate of men and women.
 Registering a significant maturing of Longford’s directorial capabilities and Lyell’s nuanced acting style, this controversial and full-blooded drama – of which only two-thirds survives – provides a remarkable portrait of harsh bush life.

-To be followed by the surviving footage of several other Lyell-Longford collaborations including their breakthrough feature, The Romantic Story of Margaret Catchpole Raymond Longford (1911) 24 mins – Unclassified 15+.
+To be followed by the surviving footage of two other Lyell-Longford collaborations including their breakthrough feature, The Romantic Story of Margaret Catchpole Raymond Longford (1911) 24 mins – Unclassified 15 +.

 35mm prints courtesy of the National Film and Sound Archive, Australia.